splunk/splunk-connect-for-syslog/docs/sources/index.md

 ## Supporting previously unknown sources

 Many log sources can be supported using one of the flexible options available without specific code known as app-parsers.

+New supported sources are added regularly.
+Please submit an [issue](https://github.com/splunk/splunk-connect-for-syslog/issues) with a description of the vend/product.
+Configuration information an a compressed pcap (.zip) from a non-production environment to request support for a new source.

+Many sources can be self supported.
+While we encourage sharing new sources via the github project to promote consistency and develop best-practices there is no requirement to engage in the community.

 * Sources that are *compliant* with RFC 5424,RFC 5425, RFC 5426, or RFC 6587 can be onboarded as [simple sources](https://splunk.github.io/splunk-connect-for-syslog/main/sources/Simple/)
 * Sources "compatible" with RFC3164 Note incorrect use of the syslog version, or "creative" formats in the time stamp or other fields may prevent use as [simple sources](https://splunk.github.io/splunk-connect-for-syslog/main/sources/Simple/)